davebraze/FDBeye/CONTRIBUTING.md

   place, the FDBeye package builds without errors or warnings (run devtools::build).
 * Push your code to your (github) fork of FDBeye.
-* Open a [pull request][4] with a clear title and description in grammatically correct, complete sentences.
+* Open a [pull request][4] with a descriptive title and clear description of your changes in complete sentences.

 [1]: https://github.com/bbatsov/prelude/issues
 [2]: http://gun.io/blog/how-to-github-fork-branch-and-pull-request